JackLawhorn/Heavens-Above-Gardens-Below/Posts/Materialists College.md

 ## Role in the City

-As a [[Great House]] of the [[Court]], the Materialists College held great power in [[Omphalos, the City of Gardens]] and were certainly one of the most prominent [[House|Houses]] within human society from the [[Later Heliotropic Age]] through to their [[fall of the Materialists College|fall]] in the [[Later Crisis of Hubris]].
+As a [[Great House]] of the [[Court]], the Materialists College held great power in [[Omphalos, the City of Gardens]] and were certainly one of the most prominent [[House|Houses]] within human society from the [[Later Heliotropic Age]] through to their [[Fall of the Materialists College|fall]] in the [[Later Crisis of Hubris]].
 They wielded their political power selectively and conservatively – certainly more so than the [[Psionics College]] which would rise from their ashes – and primarily to forward their own agenda: the development of human scholarship and scholarly endeavors both of their own and led by the other [[scholars of the City]].

 ### Legendary human scholars